intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 {{?SUCCESS}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocol specificationss beyond their initial inception and definition.
+This might require the development of revised specifications, extensions, or other supporting material that documents the current state of the protocol.
 Involvement of those who implement and deploy the protocol is a critical part of this process, as they provide input on their experience with how the protocol is used.